natefaubion/purescript-heterogeneous/README.md

 154
 ```

-The homogenous case needs a monomorphic function, so we've specialized the type of
+The homogeneous case needs a monomorphic function, so we've specialized the type of
 `add` with a type signature.

 ### Example: Folding over a heterogeneous Record